vinithmundhra/sc_can/README.rst

 Support
 =======

-Issues may be submitted via the Issues tab in this github repo.
-Response to any issues submitted as at the discretion of the maintainer for this line.
+Issues may be submitted via xCORE.com.

 Required software (dependencies)
 ================================

-  * sc_util (git://github.com/xcore/sc_util.git)
+All required dependencies will be downloaded automatically when an application in this repository is imported into the project workspace using xTIMEcomposer Studio.